Shmuma/pytorch_tests/pract_rl/hw6.5/questions/README.md

 ## Softmax approximation

-Common problem of neural language models is size of vocabulary we need to deal on the output of the network.
+The common problem of neural language models is the size of vocabulary we need to deal on the output of the network.
-In general, our model should return probability distribution over whole vocabulary to select next predicted word on every step of the sequence.
-Usually, it's achieved by output linear layer with softmax nonlinearity.
-Linear layer (matrix of size H*N, where H is a size of RNN output and N is count of words) transforms hidder RNN state into word 'scores' and softmax normalizes it into probability distribution.
+In general, our model should return probability distribution over the whole vocabulary to select the next predicted word on every step of a sequence.
+Usually, it's achieved by final linear layer with the softmax nonlinearity.
+Linear layer (matrix of size H*N, where H is a size of RNN output and N is count of words) transforms a hidden RNN state into word 'scores' and softmax normalizes it into the probability distribution.

 It works quite good, but even in moderate-size vocabulary of several hundred thousand words it requires giant matrices to be multiplied and normalized for every step of every training example.

 ### Sampled Softmax

-Idea of sampled softmax is simple, the same as implementation.
-During training, we have valid word for every input sequence entry.
-Instead of calculating probability over whole vocabulary, we randomly sample some fixed small amount of words and using them as negative-samples, forcing our model to increase probability of correct words and decrease probability of random examples.
+The idea of the sampled softmax method is simple, the same as implementation.
+During training, we have a desired word for every input sequence entry.
+Instead of calculating probability over the whole vocabulary, we randomly sample some fixed small amount of words and use them as negative samples, forcing our model to increase probability of correct words and decrease probability of random examples.

 This approach implemented in [questions/model.py, class SampledSoftmaxMappingModule](https://github.com/Shmuma/pytorch_tests/blob/master/pract_rl/hw6.5/questions/questions/model.py#L262), in those basic steps: